– Achillia Millefolium, This is one the world’s oldest medicinal plants.

 Parts used: Leaves and flowers.

-You can also wash the wound with yarrow tea to thoroughly clean the wound before adding a bandage or soak the bandage in yarrow tea before applying it on the wound.
+You can also wash the wound with yarrow tea to thoroughly clean the wound before adding a bandage or soak the bandage in the tea before applying it on the wound.

 Yarrow tea is famous for its qualities as a fever reducer.
-Drinking yarrow tea to fight fever is said to be quite effective.
+Drinking the tea to fight fever is said to be quite effective.

-Some who do not like the taste of yarrow tea report that soaking cloth in yarrow tea and wrapping it around the wrist and other body parts also does help to reduce fever.
+Some who do not like the taste of the tea report that soaking cloth in yarrow tea and wrapping it around the wrist and other body parts also does help to reduce fever.